 The medieval castles of Absheron: Mardakan, Ramana and beyond

 The Absheron Peninsula around Baku is dotted with squat stone towers that most visitors drive straight past.
 They shouldn't.
 These medieval castles — at Mardakan, Ramana, Nardaran and other villages — are among the oldest surviving structures in the region, and together they tell the story of how Baku's hinterland defended itself for centuries.
+They also make for one of the easiest and most rewarding half-day trips from the capital, mixing quiet villages, big sea light, and history you can actually climb.

 A landscape of watchtowers